 Go with the flow – the ephemeral creative space popping up at South Bank

 South Bank has long been known as a culture hub, playing host to some of our state’s biggest and best creative spaces – QAGOMA and QPAC, anyone?
-This reputation is about to be further bolstered with the addition of Flowstate, a temporary open-air pavilion and creative space popping up to bring new life to a disused space.
+This reputation is about to be further bolstered with the addition of Flowstate, a temporary open-air pavilion and creative space popping up from January 29 to bring new life to a disused space.

 If you’ve been to South Bank in the past couple of years and passed by the abandoned Arbour View Café precinct, you may have wondered what was going to fill the space – Flowstate is your answer.
 The South Bank Corporation has taken inspiration from other public precincts around the world that have adopted a creative urban recycling approach, wherein spaces are adapted and transformed to remain both relevant and exciting.
 Flowstate will be in operation for 18 months to three years, bringing an inaugural showcase of free artistic experiences to the community.